 It is recommended that the assistance of an authorized SKI-DOO dealer be periodically obtained on other components/systems not covered in this guide.
 Unless otherwise specified, engine must be cold and not running.
-The tether cord cap must be removed for all maintenance procedures.
+Remove tether cord cap before performing any maintenance or adjustment, unless otherwise specified.
+Vehicle must be parked in a safe place, away from the trail.